Error-331/code_tests/docs/bible/links.md

 Murmuring and Complaining - June 21 (In the light of such love, may we never be guilty of murmuring or complaining);

 Our Earnest Prayer - June 22 (do not forget about the unsaved; We are to instruct sinners, using the Law to point them to Jesus - specifically Christ crucified for the sin of the world);

+The Foundation - June 23 (Moses showed us the nature of sins and give us the death sentence; Jesus - is everlasting life; feed upon the word of God);